 I realized why the birds had been so noisy.
 They knew the rain was coming.

 The program ended with a wonderful string of standards: The 1812 Overture, God of Our Fathers, Stars & Stripes Forever, and a medley called the Salute to the Armed Forces, where veterans of the various branches stand up during their song.
-They unfurl an enormous flag on the stage during the Stars & Stripes.
+My father is a WWII vet and I am grateful he had the opportunity to do an Honor Flight and visit Washington.

 We all wondered if they would do the fireworks, but they did.
 There were 4 or 5 songs with the explosions choreographed.
 Breath-taking.
 Between the smoke from the fireworks and the falling rain, we were surrounded by smoke and mist.
 It looked like a battlefield scene a la Hollywood.